TheTechAngle/TheTechAngle.github.io/AWS/_posts/VPCs.md

-NOTES FROM CLOUD GURU's AWS CERTIFIED SOLUTIONS ARCHITECT COURSE
+AWS' Virtual Private Cloud
 =====
+#### NOTES FROM CLOUD GURU's AWS CERTIFIED SOLUTIONS ARCHITECT COURSE

 Edge locations also work the other way round, uploading your data quickly 5 VPCs in a region allowed, not charged for VPC, since its just a container You need to be able to build your own VPC from memory.